f5devcentral/f5-velos-training/docs/velos_networking.rst

   :align: center
   :width: 55%

 Below is an example of the chassis partition webUI Port Groups screen with BX520 blades.
 Note that any changes in configuration will require a reboot of the blade to load a new FPGA bitstream image.
 Port1 is currently hardcoded for 100Gb, and port2 is currently hard coded at 400gb.
-Breakout support for 4 x 100Gb is targeted to be generally available in F5OS-C 1.8.1.
+Breakout support for 4 x 100Gb is generally available in F5OS-C 1.8.1.

 .. image:: images/velos_networking/image11d.png
    :align: center